Explore the São Miguel Island in the Azores, Portugal

 Things to do

-The Azores islands are small, taking at most a couple of hours to explore with their easy-to-navigate streets.
-Take a picnic basket to Sete Cidades for gorgeous views atop a massive volcanic crater lake.
-There are tables around when you come down from your hike where you can nosh on some local treats while soaking in the beauty of your surroundings.
+The Azores islands are small, taking at most a day trip or a couple of hours to explore with their easy-to-navigate streets.
+Take a picnic basket to Sete Cidades for gorgeous views atop a massive volcanic crater lake, which is sometimes known as two separate lagoons, Lagoa Verde and Lagoa Azul.
+There are tables around when you come down from the hiking trail where you can nosh on some local treats while soaking in the beauty of your surroundings.
+You may also witness others peacefully kayaking, canyoning and biking on the many trails.

 The Azores are a whale-watching hotspot.
 While your hotel will most likely be more than happy to arrange a tour for you, consider booking with the ocean life connoisseurs from Futurismo.
-They have several boat options and are knowledgeable about the different species you’ll come across on your voyage.
+They have several boat options, and the travel guides are highly knowledgeable about the different species you’ll come across on your voyage.

 A note from Selena

-Though not your typical island visit with white-sand beaches and sun, the Azore islands are quite memorable on their own.
-The simple things appeal here, with quiet drives along hydrangea-lined roads and pit stops to seaside surfer joints with pleasant and welcoming locals.
-To be in the Azores is to be embraced by nature at a slow and easy pace while being aware of the power of mother nature that brews underneath as steam billows on the mountainside.
+Though not your typical island visit with white-sand beaches and sun, the Azoreislets are quite memorable on their own.
+The simple things appeal here, with quiet drives or bike rides along waterfalls, hydrangea-lined roads and pit stops to seaside surfer joints with pleasant and welcoming locals.
+To be in this green island is to be embraced by nature at a slow and easy pace while being aware of the power of mother nature that brews underneath as steam billows on the mountainside.

 Eat & drink